 - A student may be dismissed from the program if a grade of C- or lower is recorded for any professional course. - A student will be dismissed from the program if probationary status is continued for two consecutive semesters.
-In addition, once placed on probation, a student will be dismissed from the program if continued poor academic performance, unsafe or poor clinical performance, or unprofessional behavior is documented (including documentation of a critical incident). - A student will be dismissed from the program if there is failure to complete the bachelor's degree within three years of the initial admission to the professional program. - 4.
+In addition, once placed on probation, a student will be dismissed from the program if continued poor academic performance, unsafe or poor clinical performance, or unprofessional behavior is documented. - A student will be dismissed from the program if there is failure to complete the bachelor's degree within three years of the initial admission to the professional program. - 4.
 A student may be dismissed for conduct that endangers patients.